ADD "Emperor Norton Bridge" as an HONORARY Name for the SF-Oakland Bay Bridge in 2022

-In short: It's time to make the alias official — time for the State of California to recognize that, before the first survey for the structure was begun in the early 1920s, this bridge was, and shall remain...
+In short: It's time to make the alias official.
+Time for the State of California to add an honorary name for the Bay Area's "workhorse" bridge, and, in so doing, to recognize that, before the first survey for the structure was begun in the early 1920s, this bridge was, and shall remain...

 The Emperor Norton Bridge.